chintamanip99/HealthCare/README.md

 In this way , the whole appointment procedure can be easily done online.
 The technology stack used fo this app is : Django -REST Framework and React Js

-# For installing the backend :
+# For installing and running the backend :
+1)Open terminal in folder backend/HealthCare
+2)run command: pip install -r requirements.txt
+3)Start django server : python manage.py runserver

+#For installing and running the frontend :
+1)Open terminal in folder frontend
+2)run command: npm install
+3)Start Server : npm start